stevenoivo03-bit/Cybersecurity-Learning-Journey/README.md

    3. L3 - is the largest and slowest of CPU cache, however it is twice as fast as RAM

   * Clock wire - A dedicated electrical connection that carries a timing signal - pulsating voltage between high and low states-to synchronize actions across digital circuits, CPU

+  * Clock cycle - when voltage is sent to the CPU.
+When there’s a lot of data to process in a command it needs to run a lot of clock cycles.

+  * Clock speed - The maximum number of clock cycles that the CPU can handle in a certain time period.
+Eg: 3.40 gigahertz is 3.4 billion cycles per second.

   * Over clocking - the act that of making a computer part, like CPU or GPU, run at higher speed than the maker intended.